justiksss/get_weather/README.md

 # get_weather
-simple program  with coordinates cities and weather
+simple program  with coordinates cities and weather.